NodeInPaper/nodeinpaper-server/README.md

 - getting java object references (look to example code)

 # how to use
-1. add [nodeinpaper-client plugin](https://github.com/NodeInPaper/nodeinpaper-client) to your paper server
+1. add the latest [nodeinpaper-client plugin](https://github.com/NodeInPaper/nodeinpaper-client/releases) to your paper server
 2. add nodeinpaper-server to your node.js project
 3. enjoy! (look to example code)